Wednesday, 9 April 2025

 “And they devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.
 And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts” (Acts 2:42,44-46).

-The term "Quartodecimans" refers to those Christian communities in the early Church which celebrated Easter on the 14th of Nisan (die quarta decima ), the day of the Jewish Passover (Ex 12.6).
+The term "Quartodecimans" refers to those Christian communities in the early Church which commemorating Christ's death on the 14th of Nisan (die quarta decima ), the day of the Jewish Passover (Ex 12.6) regardless of the day of the week.

 Some scholars recognized that these “Fourteenthers” were following the original apostolic pattern.
 One historian said: “As regards the day for observing the Pascha, the usage of the Quartodeciman churches of Asia was continuous with that of the Jerusalem church.
 In the 2nd century these churches at their Pascha on the 14th of Nisan commemorated the redemption effected by the death of Christ.”—Studia Patristica, Volume V, 1962, page 8.